-In order to dispel some of the myths, we wanted to explain the difference between the two, and the pros and cons of each.
+To dispel some of the myths, we wanted to explain the difference between the two and each's pros and cons.

-The problem with this is that when supply becomes too high, prices will fall, and large buyers using their purchase power are able to push prices even lower.
-This affects the farmer adversely as falling prices mean falling profits and falling wages.
+The problem with this is that when supply becomes too high, prices will fall, and large buyers using their purchase power can push prices even lower.
+This affects the farmer adversely as falling prices mean losing profits and declining wages.
 As most farmers are small rural businesses, this can seriously affect the livelihoods of these communities.

-In order to address some of these disparities, Fairtrade practices were developed by an organisation called Fairtrade International who promote fair pay and ethical treatment to coffee producer groups.
+To address some of these disparities, Fairtrade practices were developed by an organisation called Fairtrade International.
+They promote fair pay and ethical treatment to coffee producer groups.

-In order for coffee to be certified as Fairtrade, a coffee producer must first apply for certification (which requires paying a fee) in order to obtain a license.
+For coffee to be certified as Fairtrade, a coffee producer must first apply for certification (which requires paying a fee) to obtain a license.
 Once the producer completes these steps, they are introduced to and marketed to a large consumer base through being able to display the famous Fairtrade logo on their products.
-The producer then effectively acts as an exporter of the coffee if selling to international markets as is usually the case.
+The producer then effectively acts as an exporter of the coffee if selling to international markets, as is usually the case.

 Fairtrade importers must also register with Fairtrade International and pay a fee.
-When purchasing coffee from the producer or exporter, the importer is required to pay the market price for the coffee, but importantly, a further minimum additional premium on account of being part of the Fairtrade movement.
-This adjusted price ensure that the producers are receiving a price that is higher than the usual free market price for their coffee.
+When purchasing coffee from the producer or exporter, the importer must pay the market price for the coffee, but significantly, a further minimum additional premium on account of being part of the Fairtrade movement.
+This adjusted price ensures that the producers receive a higher price than the usual free market price for their coffee.

-The downside to this is that as Fairtrade requires the buyer to pay an increased price, when in a market with an oversupply of coffee, the producer/exporter often loses out anyway due to having to pay extra license fees to Fairtrade International, and a lowered market price.
+The downside to this is that as Fairtrade requires the buyer to pay an increased price, when in a market with an oversupply of coffee, the producer/exporter often loses out anyway due to paying extra license fees to Fairtrade International and a lowered market price.
 Quality may also suffer as the farmer stops being incentivised to produce coffee at a good quality when they know the price will be low anyway.

 The case for Direct trade

 This results in higher profits for the farmer, higher wages for workers, and more investment in the local communities.
-In the longer term, the farmers are able to invest more into their coffee processing methods and produce a higher quality coffee when they know they will be able to command a better price for it.
+In the longer term, the farmers can invest more in their coffee processing methods and produce a higher quality coffee when they know they will command a better price for it.
 Overall this increases sustainability on both sides of the equation.